dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 Then, we associate the `poll` with an `author` using `associate` and `belongsTo`.

 ### Part 3 -- Setting up the API
-If you open up <http://localhost:9090/> in your browser, you should see the SA7 assignment.
+Now run `yarn dev` in terminal, then if you open up <http://localhost:9090/> in your browser, you should see the SA7 assignment.
 Now, let's fetch all the polls.

 Open up `server.js` and add the following to the top:

 ```
 import models, { sequelize } from './models';
-import createAuthorsWithPolls from './polls
+import createAuthorsWithPolls from './polls';

 // sync Sequelize
 const eraseDatabaseOnSync = true;